What is a CAS?

 Before you can apply for your Tier 4 (General) student visa, you will need a CAS to support your visa application.

-The Visa Support Team will consider your CAS request once you have formally applied for admission on your course of study and you have fulfilled all academic and financial conditions related to the University's admission process.
+The International Student Support & UKVI Compliance team will consider your CAS request once you have formally applied for admission on your course of study and you have fulfilled all academic and financial conditions related to the University's admission process.

 If successful, your CAS will be emailed to you.